lucky-wolf/DW2-XL/README.md

 - Tweaked some Ion values in prep for a more fully integrated data system
 - Improved Armored units - stronger generally, size 8K (was typically 10K)
 - PDUs are now the inverse of Armored - they just swap offense and defense (and are the same size)
-- Titans are 200% armor attack, 266% armor defense, for 2x the space (16K)
+- Titans are 200% armor attack, 266% armor defense, for 2x the space (16K) as armored
 - Improved non-infantry units for the smaller races, giving them nearly as good units so they're not gimped when it comes to armored and titans
 - Adjusted building maintainance (almost everything is 5% maintainance except commerce, palaces and administrative buildings are 1%)
 - Updated all blaster visual fx so that they're much more visible and vibrant
+- Adjusted Ikkuro terraforming to increase in speed as well as capacity over the course of the game

 ### v1.19.4
 - Quick patch: Separated new images into new paths so they don't overwrite vanilla images (new games only)